-Although unconditionally stable, the solution converges as At approaches O.I.S.
-Thus, time descretization is important as an aspect separate from stability.
+Although unconditionally stable, the solution converges as At approaches 0.1 s.
+Thus, time descretization is important as an aspect separate for stability.
 The results illustrated in the figure are only approximate.
-The will be as adequate as the spatial discretization.
+The will be as adequate as the spectral discretization.